kevinlondon/kevinlondon.github.io/_drafts/code_reviews_pt_2.md

 being on the other side of the code review and we probably work with them on a regular basis.

-* Use "and" instead of "but"

-"This is a good first step **but** it needs tests" versus "This is a good first step and I think when we add tests it will be good to merge"

-#### Use "I feel" and "I think"
+* Use "I feel" and "I think"

 Instead of "this is confusing", try "I have a hard time following what's happening here".

-#### Try to avoid questions with a yes / no answer
+* Try to avoid questions with a yes / no answer

 This is one that I'm still working on.
 Questions with a yes / no answer can be leading.
 Open ended questions allow the person on the other side to clarify